 Check out my detailed review of how I use Sharesight to manage my index funds, or Captain FI readers can actually get this bonus sign up offer which gives you four months of premium for free if you do upgrade.

-I hope you got something out my investment strategy, and that you might be able to implement it yourself or tweak it into your investment strategy.
-If you have a different strategy or another way of looking at things, let us know in the comments below
+I hope you got something out of my investment strategy, and that you might be able to implement it yourself or tweak it into your investment strategy.
+If you have a different strategy or another way of looking at things, let us know in the comments below.

 Changes to my investment strategy and strategic asset allocation